-Also note that for SEV-ES guests, while the full guest state is loaded on VMRUN only the minimal hypervisor state defined by the legacy VMRUN instruction (section 15.5.1) is saved to the VM_HSAVE_PA page.
-The hypervisor itself should save its desired additional segment state and GPR values to the VMCB at VM_HSAVE_PA since these values will be restored by hardware on a subsequent VMEXIT.
+Also note that for SEV-ES guests, while the full guest state is loaded on VMRUN only the minimal hypervisor state defined by the legacy VMRUN instruction (see Section 15.5.1) is saved to the host save area.
+The hypervisor itself should save its desired additional segment state and GPR values to the host save area since these values will be restored by hardware on a subsequent VMEXIT.
 Hardware does not automatically save host state such as FS, STAR, or GPR values from the hypervisor on a VMRUN.
 See Appendix B for a detailed breakdown of each piece of VMCB state.

 Finally, note that event injection for SEV-ES guests is restricted.
 Software interrupts and exception vectors 3 and 4 may not be injected.
-If this is attempted, the VMRUN will fail with VMEXIT(INVALID).
+If this is attempted, the VMRUN will fail with a VMEXIT INVALID error code.